Soulsister.Posted: August 6, 2017

 Like Ginny, losing a much-loved father was a part of the story we never chose and wore too soon.
 And, like Ginny, I have a smart, fiercely funny and inspirational sister and mother who are rocks in their own rights, with no shortage of friends, extended family or stories.
 Losing her can inevitably become part of the fabric that defines us, and having a piece of her makes it much richer.

 Ginny’s and Sydney’s children are my nephews and nieces.
-As they grow older, all too fast, they are friends of ours in their own right – despite not even being allowed to hold a can of beer yet.
+As they grow, all too fast, they are friends of ours in their own right – (despite not being allowed to hold a can of beer yet).